MilesMcBain/rmdgh/README.md

 # FAQ

+## Why?
+Why have you done this?

+I find typing into little text input boxes on GitHub.com a bit of a buzz kill when drafting issues.
+My text editor feels so much nicer to draft technical communications with.

+There's also a bit of jankyness that comes from the fact that most of the time when drafting issues I'll want a reprex, which has to be coded up in R, rendered, and then pasted into the issue.
+But sometimes as the issue evolves the reprex needs to also, and there's awkward iterative back and forth involving context switching between applications.

+This is exactly the kind of source-output syncronisation and context switching pain that `{knitr}` and `{rmarkdown}` take away.
+Why wouldn't we draft GitHub issues and comments that mash up code and prose in RMarkdown?!

 ## Why are you using Rmd instead of Quarto?

 I've never used Quarto!
 I need to walk before I can run with all this document